timescale/docs/api/slope-stats.md

     summary StatsSummary2D
 ) RETURNS DOUBLE PRECISION
 ```
-The slope of the least squares fit line computed from a two-dimensional statistical aggregate.
+The slope of the [least squares fit][least-squares] line computed from a two-dimensional statistical aggregate.

 *   For more information about statistical aggregate functions, see the
     [hyperfunctions documentation][hyperfunctions-stats-agg].